Like UC Davis Women's Basketball on Facebook

-An honorable mention All-American during her career at UC Davis, Aggie great Des Abeyta joined her alma mater's coaching staff before the 2007-08 season and will start her fifth year on the program's coaching staff in 2012-13.
+An honorable mention All-American during her career at UC Davis, former Aggie great Des Abeyta joined her alma mater before the 2007-08 season and will start her seventh year on the program's coaching staff in 2014-15.

-Recognized as one of the best centers to ever play at UC Davis, Abeyta works closely with the Aggie post players.
-She has been key in the development of sophomore Paige Mintun, who earned All-Big West Conference first team in 2008-09, as well as Lauren Juric, who was named Big West Freshmen of the Year during the same season.
+Recognized as one of the best centers to ever play at UC Davis, Abeyta works closely with the Aggies' post players.
+She was key in the development of three-time first team all-Big West selection Paige Mintun.
+Mintun led the Aggies in scoring and rebounding as both a junior in 2009-10 and as a senior in 2010-11.

-As an Aggie standout from 1996 to 1999, Abyeta helped UC Davis to a 94-22 overall record during her four seasons.
-She earned All-West Region honors by both Kodak/WBCA and Daktronics in each of her junior and senior seasons, leading the team in scoring and rebounds both years.
-Abyeta's appearance on the Kodak all-region first team bestowed upon her All-America honorable mention.
-Additionally, she was selected to the All-California Collegiate Athletic Association first team during the 1998-99 and 1999-2000 seasons.
+As an Aggie standout from 1996 to 1999, Abeyta helped UC Davis to a 94-22 overall record during her four seasons.
+She earned all-West Region honors from both Kodak/WBCA and Daktronics in each of her junior and senior seasons, leading the team in scoring and rebounding both years.
+Abeyta's first team Kodak all-West Region selection earned her All-America honorable mention as well.
+Additionally, she was named first team all-California Collegiate Athletic Association during the 1998-99 and 1999-2000 seasons.

 Abeyta also was a member of the Aggie team that finished third at the Div.
 II NCAA Tournament, playing alongside current head coach Jennifer Gross.
 She continues to rank among the school's career leaders in points and rebounds.